bhky/targetran/docs/API.md

 Randomly shear the input image horizontally about the centre.
 - `__init__` parameters
   - `angle_deg_range` (`Tuple[float, float]`, default `(-10.0, 10.0)`):
-    The lower and upper limits (both exclusive) of the shear angle in degrees.
+    The lower (inclusive) and upper (exclusive, if value differs from lower) limits of the shear angle in degrees.
     Positive values means anti-clockwise, and vice versa.
     Both values should be greater than `-90.0` and less than `90.0`.
   - `interpolation` (`Interpolation` enum from `targetran.utils`, default `Interpolation.BILINEAR`):